shahjalal-mahmud/MobiFixer/README.md

 ### 🔹 App Crashes on Start?
 - Check if `google-services.json` is properly added.
 - Ensure Firebase Authentication is set up correctly.
+- Ensure you are using Java 11 (jvmTarget = "11") in your Gradle settings.

 ### 🔹 Database Not Updating?
 - Try clearing app data: